Representation Review

 Full details of this decision can be found in our public notice.

-There is now a process for appeals and objections on the Final Proposal related to the number of councillors and how they are elected, the boundary lines for the general wards, the names of the wards and the retaining of Community Boards.
+The process for appeals and objections on the Final Proposal relates to the number of councillors and how they are elected, the boundary lines for the general wards, the names of the wards and the retaining of Community Boards.

 Appeals – may be made by a submitter on the initial proposal about matters related to their original submission.